Times have changed. Where our parent’s choice for going to college was mostly yes or no, our answer is more on the options we have.

 Student loan debt being one of the most popular options, we can now get the education we need to build the career we dream of.
 That is until we realize how much that debt can hold down our lifestyle.

 During my research, all I see is the negatives of student loan debt, and that’s not a mistake.

 Student loan debt can cripple people from moving forward, even a decade after graduating school.
-Your hard earned income comes in on a monthly basis, only to have a good chunk go away to an almost never-ending debt.
+Your hard-earned income comes in on a monthly basis, only to have a good chunk go away to almost never-ending debt.

 To make things worse, student loan debt is not forgivable, if you stop making payments, your debt is turned over to a collection agency to settle affairs.

 I hope you’re reading this early on where you’re deciding how to utilize student loan debt as the tool that it is.
 It’s neither good or evil, it’s just a tool for the using.

 And while many many websites speak about the negatives of student loan debt, I want to bring up a possibly better question.

 How much student loan debt is good?